hilmimughid/hilmimughid/README.md

 <p align="justify">
 Welcome to my GitHub Page.
-I am Hilmi Mughid and now I am a student at Politeknik Negeri Malang
+I am a Politeknik Negeri Malang student majoring in computer science
 </p>

 ## Programming Language That I Use: